Limited Offer: Early Black Friday Deal

 So many amateur golfers try to pick the ball clean right from the top of the turf.
 Although the golf superintendents will probably love you for this, you are doing yourself a disservice.

-To get great distance and trajectory with the iron shots, you need to hit down and through the ball.
+To get great distance and trajectory with the iron shots, you need to hit down and through the ball, taking a divot just after impact.

-Overall compressing the golf ball is easiest to learn when chipping.
+Overall, compressing the golf ball is the easiest to learn when chipping.

 Play with Different Stance Positions